graphql-mocks/graphql-mocks/packages/docs/docs/paper/mutating-data.md

 });
 ```

 **Note:** `mutate` returns a promise and the transaction callback is not considered executed until the promise is fulfilled.
-Calls to `mutate` will process transaction callbacks serially and the in called order.
+Calls to `mutate` will process transaction callbacks in the order they are called.

-All changes within a *Mutation Transaction* callback will be validated to ensure consistency with the new version of the store.
+All changes within a *Mutation Transaction* callback will be validated via [Validators](/docs/paper/validations) after the transaction to ensure the new version of the `DocumentStore` is consistent.

 ## Transaction Operations